"You can't go back and change the beginning, but you can start where you are and change the ending"

 It aims to give families a genuine choice about the age at which they allow their child to have a smartphone.
 Through collective action - in the form of signing a voluntary pledge - parents can be reassured that their child will no longer be ‘the odd one out’ if they don’t have a smartphone.

-Why does Milldown Academy support the movement?
+Why do we support the movement?

 Are smartphones really so bad?